-A good recruiter is one with positive financial metrics, happy candidates and happy hiring managers.
+A good recruiter is one with positive financial metrics, happy candidates, and happy hiring managers.
 So these are the areas we will have to investigate when measuring recruiter performance.

-Mostly, recruitment agencies and stakeholders depend on financial measures to track recruiter performance.
+Talent acquisition teams often depend on financial measures to track recruiter performance.
 Unfortunately, these can’t account for how the candidates or hiring managers feel about their experience with the recruiter.
 What are the consequences?

 Bad Candidate Experience with recruiters damages your brand and costs you valuable customers